Availability is subject to underwriting and state approval.

 Benefits cannot go past the Benefit Period chosen at application, which is typically to age 65, 67, or 70.
 Lifetime benefits may be available with some policies in special situations.
 As a worker approaches this age and continues to work beyond it, most policies renew with a rolling 2 year Benefit Period.

-Absolute Benefit Periods like 2 years or 5 years are also available, which can reduce the cost.
-These are per claim Benefit Periods - not aggregate - meaning the policy can be used multiple times with a fresh Benefit Period.
-With non-cancellable versions (the most common) the cost does not go up over time regardless of how many times the policy is used.
+Absolute Benefit Periods like 2 years or 5 years are also available, which buys valuable time at a low cost.
+Many higher end policies use "per claim" Benefit Periods - as opposed to aggregate - meaning the policy can be used multiple times with a fresh Benefit Period.

 Some policies have special limitations for psychological claims.
 This is also referred to as a "psych limit" or "mental/nervous limit", and is commonly defined by what is published in the current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Psych limits are typically 24 months which may be either per claim or aggregate depending on the policy.